-These are tips for general baking, along with full guidelines for some of the key areas of baking that I am particularly fond of: little baking bites, to dive into as and when……!
+It’s admittedly very tongue-in-cheek of me to refer to these as “masterclasses”; they are more like tips for areas of baking that I am particularly fond of: little baking bites, to dive into as and when……!

 Give yourself time!

-In terms of trying to give the best bakes, allow yourself time.
+In terms of trying to give the best end results, allow yourself time: baking at home should be a leisurely affair.

-I can certainly recall many occasions when I have tried to make something in a short space of time (“Oh, I’ll get this done before I have to go out….”, only to find that I have not allowed time for tasting or for finishing touches, resulting in bakes that are really not what I would be too proud of!
+A rushed attempt, in my experience, often leads to disappointment.
+I certainly recall many occasions when I have tried to make something in a short space of time (“Oh, I’ll get this done before I have to go out….”), only to find that I have not allowed time for tasting or for finishing touches, resulting in things that are really not what I was happy with!

 Check you have all the ingredients before you start